Acronyms

 - Example

-- SELECTION BIAS
+SELECTION BIAS

 - Overview

 - Selection bias occurs when an intervention or treatment is more likely to be given to one person over another because they differ in some way.
 The underlying difference between the individuals may not be obvious or even measurable.
+Selection bias is a major weakness of observational studies because patients are not randomized.

 - Example

-- SURVEILLANCE BIAS
+SURVEILLANCE BIAS

 - Overview

-- Surveillance bias occurs when a proposed risk factor for a condition is independently associated with increased medical testing (e.g. labs, X-rays, screening).
+- Surveillance bias occurs when a proposed risk factor for a condition is independently associated with medical testing (e.g., labs, X-rays, screening).
 The prevalence of the condition may appear to be greater in patients with the risk factor when in reality, differences in medical testing (surveillance) are the reason for the discrepancy.

 - Example

 - A cohort study published in the Annals of Rheumatic Diseases, where researchers looked for an association between polymyalgia rheumatica (PMR) and cancer, provides the perfect example of surveillance bias.
 [PMID 23842460] Using a database, researchers formed two cohorts: 2877 PMR patients and 9942 matched controls without PMR.
 They followed the cohorts for a median of 7.8 years and compared the incidence of cancer between them.
-At the end of the study, patients with PMR were more likely to be diagnosed with cancer than controls, so the authors concluded that PMR might increase the risk of cancer.
+At the end of the study, PMR patients were more likely to be diagnosed with cancer than controls, so the authors concluded that PMR might increase the risk of cancer.

 - This study runs a high risk of surveillance bias because it's likely that PMR patients had more medical testing than controls.
-In fact, the authors found an interaction between time and cancer diagnosis that showed diagnoses were significantly greater in PMR patients within the first 6 months of their PMR diagnosis but not later.
+In fact, the authors found an interaction between time and cancer diagnosis that showed PMR patients were significantly more likely to be diagnosed with cancer within 6 months of their PMR diagnosis but not later.
 Cancers that were more prevalent in PMR patients included hematologic and urinary tract neoplasms, conditions that cause abnormalities on routine blood work.
 Most telling, though, is prostate cancer, which was almost 4 times more likely in PMR patients.
-There is no reason to check a PSA or do a rectal exam on patients with PMR symptoms, so this shows that these patients received more screening because of their interactions with providers.
+There is no reason to check a PSA or do a rectal exam for PMR symptoms, showing that these patients received more screening because of their interactions with providers.

 - In this example, PMR is the proposed risk factor, cancer is the condition, and surveillance bias exists because PMR is independently associated with more medical testing.